 Canines, like humans, can suffer from allergies caused by food, fleas, & and environmental allergens.
 When they occur, the symptoms vary from dry skin to sneezing and stomach ailments to infections.
 However, there are ways to prevent such problems.

-Pets are charming, and you can keep them without considering allergies with these tips.
+Pets are charming; these tips allow you to keep them without considering allergies.
 Even if you’re allergic to your beloved furry friend, having a happy future together is still possible.

-Many solutions can be allowed Allergy issues to keep beloved pets while successfully managing their allergies, including their pet’s allergies.
+Many solutions can allow Allergy issues to keep beloved pets while successfully managing their Dog Allergies.
 You’d be surprised to know how many people have allergies and keep their pets.